 - There will be some oil remaining in the pan and that is sufficient for the next level of cooking.

-- Temper the Oil with Bay leaf, Dry Rd Chili and Whole Cumin seed and wait till the tempering started crackling.
+- Temper the Oil with Bay leaf, Dry Red Chili, and Whole Cumin seed and wait till the tempering started crackling.

-- Mix Asafoetida with 1 Tbsp. of water and add that directly to the tempering and mix properly.
+- Mix Asafoetida with 1 tablespoon of water and add that directly to the tempering and mix properly.

 - Now add pureed tomato to the tempering and start cooking in medium flame till the raw aroma of Tomato goes and then add ginger paste to the mixture and cook in medium flame for 2 more minutes or till oil separates from the mixture.

-- Mix Turmeric Powder, Red Chili Powder and Cumin Powder with 1 Tbsp. water and make a thick paste and add this paste to the pan and mix properly.
+- Mix Turmeric Powder, Red Chili Powder and Cumin Powder with 1 tablespoon water and make a thick paste and add this paste to the pan and mix properly.

-- Add Sugar and Salt in this stage and add 1 Tbsp. of water and then cook for 2 more minutes or till oil separates again.
+- Add Sugar and Salt in this stage and add 1 tablespoon of water and then cook for 2 more minutes or till oil separates again.